Information for New Students

 Our forms, procedures and policies can be found online.

 Program-specific forms and policies can be found on our Program web site (https://www.ryerson.ca/cs/graduate/).
-Examples include the Program of Study form, Progress Report form, candidacy and thesis guidelines.
+Examples include the Plan of Study form, Progress Review form, candidacy and thesis guidelines.

 Important guidelines, policies and procedures can also be found on the YSGS site, including graduate supervision guidelines; and the graduate status, enrolment, and evaluation policy.